cryptogrampus/vector/website/highlights/2020-03-11-vector-sink-tls.md

 ---
 last_modified_on: "2020-03-31"
+$schema: "/.meta/.schemas/highlights.json"
-title: "The Vector Source Now Accepts Metrics"
+title: "The Vector Source & Sink Support TLS"
-description: "Until now, the Vector source only accepted logs, now it accepts metrics as well"
 author_github: https://github.com/a-rodin
 pr_numbers: [2025]
 release: "nightly"
 tags: ["type: new feature", "domain: sources", "source: vector"]
 ---

-- new api
-- metrics events
-- timers
-- guides
+A highly requested feature of Vector is to support the TLS protocol for the [`vector` source][docs.sources.vector] and [`vector` sink][docs.sinks.vector].
+This is now available.
+Check out the `tls.*` options.